 Sadly for dogs, cookies don’t contain any beneficial ingredients for them.
 You should never intentionally feed your dog any type of cookie.
 Some cookies do contain ingredients that can be toxic for dogs, like chocolate, raisins, and macadamia nuts.
 If your dog eats a cookie containing a toxic ingredient, we recommend calling your vet and asking for their advice.

-Depending on how much or many cookies your dog ate, your vet may ask you to monitor them at home or bring them into the veterinary surgery for treatment.
+Depending on how many cookies your dog ate, your vet may ask you to monitor them at home or bring them into the veterinary surgery for treatment.

 It’s always best to keep cookies well out of reach of your dog, as well as warning kids and visitors that your dog shouldn’t be fed cookies, no matter how cute they look!